rexresearch

 It is important for this

-invention to distinguish between distensibility and flexibility:
+invention to distinguish between distensibility and

-This is because inflatable
+This is because inflatable boats

-but not highly elastic.
+not highly elastic.

 Bulge wave: As described by

-Lighthill in reference [1], in a distensible tube a longitudinal
+Lighthill in reference [1], in a distensible tube a

-longitudinal fluid velocity, can propagate along the tube.
-This
+cross-section and a longitudinal fluid velocity, can propagate

-wave is called a bulge wave.
-The velocity of propagation of the
+along the tube.
+This wave is called a bulge wave.
+The velocity

-bulge wave is c where c2 = 1/(pD), p is the density of the fluid
+of propagation of the bulge wave is c where c2 = 1/(pD), p is

-inside and D the distensibility as defined above in equation
+the density of the fluid inside and D the distensibility as

-Bow and stern: For a long
+Bow and stern: For a long object

-object in the sea oriented generally in the direction of wave
+in the sea oriented generally in the direction of wave

 propagation, the end facing into the waves will be referred to

-as the bow: the other end facing in the direction of propagation
+as the bow: the other end facing in the direction of

-will be referred to as the stem.
+propagation will be referred to as the stem.

 The invention According to this

-invention in its first characteristic the wave energy converter
+invention in its first characteristic the wave energy

-comprises a long distensible tube, generally horizontal,
+converter comprises a long distensible tube, generally

-in the direction of wave propagation, said tube being open or
+oriented generally in the direction of wave propagation, said

-closed at the bow and furnished with energy extraction means at
+tube being open or closed at the bow and furnished with energy

-one or both ends, the distensibility of the tube being chosen so
+extraction means at one or both ends, the distensibility of

-that the velocity of the bulge wave along the tube is generally
+the tube being chosen so that the velocity of the bulge wave

-equal to or close to the velocity of the waves in the
+along the tube is generally equal to or close to the velocity

-The tube is filled with water
+The tube is filled with water or

-at a pressure higher than that in the surrounding sea.
+a pressure higher than that in the surrounding sea.

 According to the invention the